koii-network/docs/quickstart/hello-world/your-first-task.md

 ---

 import Description from "@site/src/components/description";
+import Tooltip from "@site/src/components/Tooltip";

-Becoming a Web3 Developer is no longer needlessly complicated.
+Becoming a <Tooltip text="Web3"/> Developer is no longer needlessly complicated.
 With Koii, you can transfer your Javascript abilities and deploy your first blockchain application in 5 minutes.

 :::tip
 Unlike other solutions, you don't need to learn a new language to develop on Koii.